Tavares, FL - April 14, 2012 - Updated Oct. 14, 2016 to add a new article about a visioning process in Utah.

 This page describes the Delphi or "consensus decision making" tactic used mostly by land use planners & environmental groups to ensure Agenda 21 (sustainable development) is implemented by local governments while ignoring public input.

 Go HERE to get background on Agenda 21.
-This meeting manipulation method, which we will refer to as "M-Consensus" (for manipulated consensus) is also used for many other government decisions where they do not really want any opposing alternatives or viewpoints, including selection of class curriculums, deciding on policies, deciding on smart meters, deciding on comprehensive plans, etc.
+This meeting manipulation method, which we will refer to as "M-Consensus" (for manipulated consensus) but also commonly referred to as the Delphi technique) is also used for many other government decisions where they do not really want any opposing alternatives or viewpoints, including selection of class curriculums, deciding on policies, deciding on smart meters, deciding on comprehensive plans, etc.

 Local Governments have evolved into using a method of developing modified & mis-leading "consensus building" or "visioning meetings" on public policy decisions that really is intended to avoid opposition, beat it down, not record it, and to result in a pre-determined decision.
 Most critics consider M-Consensus or Visioning sessions to be manipulation of attendees to provide apparent support for a pre-determined government decision.